moh-abdullah-it/firestore_model/README.md

 }
 ```
 * override `toMap` && `responseBuilder`
-* we use model name as subCollection name in this example `Post`
+* we plural model name and use it as collection name in this example collection name will be `posts`.
 * if you wont to change subCollection name override `subCollectionName` in your model
 ```dart
 @override